tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-5-Analysis.md

 - **London Kings Cross to Edinburgh Waverley priced on average £48.32 lower than the expected price**
 - **York to Edinburgh, priced on average £22.48 lower than the expected price**

-From the pie chart in the bottom left we can see that of the 65 total routes, **32 routes** are considered to be priced **Lower than expected**, which is approx 49% of all routes.
+From the pie chart in the bottom right we can see that of the 65 total routes, **32 routes** are considered to be priced **Lower than expected**, which is approx 49% of all routes.

 We can also see that of the 65 total routes, only **13 routes** are considered to be priced **As expected**, which is approx 20% of all routes.